Noah-Huppert/alligator-wasm-alloc/README.md

 Specify which benchmark to run via the `BENCH` environment variable in Make (ex., in the command line specify `BENCH=<benchmark name>` like so `make bench-run-wasm BENCH=alloc-all`).

-This program can be built as a Web Assembly program or as a host binary.
+This program can be built as a WebAssembly program or as a host binary.
 The host binary is only used for debugging purposes, see [Debugging](#debugging).

 To run a benchmark program with Wasmtime: